+Borrowers are eligible to finance primary homes, second homes, and investment properties with conventional mortgages.
 The minimum credit score requirement to qualify for conventional mortgages per Fannie Mae and Freddie Mac Agency Guidelines is 620 FICO.

 Second Homes And Investment Property Conventional Mortgages

+To qualify for a second home or vacation home mortgage, a 10% down payment and a 620 FICO credit score are required.
+The minimum down payment requirement for an investment home mortgage loan is a 15% down payment.
 However, if the investment home borrower can use 75% of the potential rental income from the subject investment home purchase in order.
-In order to do so, the borrower needs to put a 25% down payment on an investment home property.
+To do so, the borrower must put a 25% down payment on an investment home property.

 HomePath Mortgage Conventional Loans

+Unfortunately, Fannie Mae has discontinued the HomePath Loan and HomePath Renovation Mortgage program.
 Homebuyers can still purchase a HomePath property.
-But the HomePath mortgage program has been discontinued.
-Alternative financing for HomePath properties includes a 3% down payment conventional loan, 3.5% down payment FHA Loan.
+However, the HomePath mortgage program has been discontinued.
+Alternative financing for HomePath properties includes a 3% down payment conventional loan and a 3.5% down payment FHA Loan.
 0% down payment VA loan if you are a veteran.
-Or 0% down payment USDA loan if the property is in a USDA approved area and you qualify for a USDA loan,
+Or 0% down payment USDA loan if the property is in a USDA-approved area and you qualify for a USDA loan.

 Qualifying For Conventional Mortgages After Bankruptcy And Foreclosure

-The waiting period to qualify for an FHA loan after a deed in lieu of foreclosure and/or a short sale is the same as a standard foreclosure.
-3 years after the date of the short sale.
+The waiting period to qualify for an FHA loan after a deed-in-lieu of foreclosure or a short sale is the same as a standard foreclosure: three years after the short sale date.
 The waiting period start date is reflected on the HUD-1 Settlement Statement.
-3 years after the recorded date reflected on public records for a deed in lieu of foreclosure and standard foreclosure.
+3 years after the recorded date reflected on public records for a deed-in-lieu of foreclosure and standard foreclosure.

-To qualify for a conventional loan after a short sale is four years from the date of the short sale.
-The waiting period clock to qualify for a conventional loan after a short sale starts from the date that is shown on the HUD-1 Settlement Statement of your short sale.
-The waiting period to qualify for a conventional loan after a standard regular foreclosure is 7 years from the recorded date of the foreclosure.
-The waiting period start date is the recorded and stamped date by the county recorder of deeds office.
-The recorded date is reflected on public records.
+The waiting period start date is four years from the recorded foreclosure date.
+To qualify for a conventional loan after a short sale is four years from the short sale date.
+The waiting period clock to qualify for a conventional loan after a short sale starts from the date shown on the HUD-1 Settlement Statement of your short sale.

 Qualifying For Conventional Loans After Bankruptcy

-If you have a prior mortgage included in Chapter 7 bankruptcy, the waiting period is 4 years from the bankruptcy discharge date to qualify for a conventional mortgage.
+If you have a prior mortgage included in Chapter 7 bankruptcy, the waiting period is four years from the bankruptcy discharge date to qualify for a conventional mortgage.
 This holds true even though the deed of your home has not been transferred after the discharge date of Chapter 7 bankruptcy.
 This is a new Fannie Mae mortgage lending guideline.
-Prior to this new regulation, homeowners who had a prior mortgage included in Chapter 7 bankruptcy could not qualify until they met the proper waiting period after foreclosure, deed in lieu of foreclosure, or short sale.
+Before this new regulation, homeowners with a prior mortgage included in Chapter 7 bankruptcy could not qualify until they met the proper waiting period after foreclosure, deed-in-lieu of foreclosure, or short sale.